pawjects/PawTube/README.md

 **How it works:**

 1. Open [@PawTubeRobot](https://t.me/PawTubeRobot) on Telegram
-2. Send any YouTube video URL
+2. Send any YouTube video URL or use @vid official inline search
-3. The bot replies with a **Watch on PawTube** button
+3. The bot instantly replies with a **Watch on PawTube** button message
 4. Tap it — you're watching instantly, ad-free 🐾

 No setup.
 No account.
-Works from any chat or group.
+No sucking of privacy.

 ---